 - Our Culture.
 The world tells us what to consider important.
 If we fall for all of the advertising, we will likely become a spender.

 - The Emotional Impact of Money.
 Money can be an emotional trigger for many people.
 Do you or your partner overspend to hide your feelings?
 Feel loved and accepted?
 Find self-worth?
-Understanding your emotional attachment with money can help you break bad spending habits.
+Understanding your emotional attachment to money can help you break bad spending habits.

 - The Need to Show off.
-Do either of you sue things to show other show successful you are.
+Do either of you sue things to show others how successful you are.
 Understanding this need to showcase your success can help you better understand those excessive purchases.

 No one’s financial personality is all right, or all wrong.
 It is usually a mixture of good and bad traits.
-That’s what can give money do much power in your life and your relationship.
+That’s what can give money so much power in your life and your relationship.
 If you try to change your partner’s spending habits without understanding their view of money, tensions will rise.

 Instead of trying to make your partner view money (and use it), the way you do, why not take the best you have to offer, and the best your mate has to offer and create a brand new financial personality that fits you both as a couple?
 No matter what positive (or negative) money messages you’ve been confronted with in the past, remember, it is possible to work toward a common financial goal.
 The key to breaking the bonds money has on your relationship is the willingness to face your own views and make the changes necessary for a more satisfying – and blissful – life together.